We believe Belize is one of the best places in the world to live, retire, invest, and chase adventure.

 Life on Ambergris is relaxed and friendly, carefree and sunny.
 Adopt this island as your home, and you’d enjoy most all services and comforts of home.
 And you’d never want for like-minded company.

 Your biggest complaint might be the tourists.
 In season, San Pedro town swarms with them.

 That’s one face of Belize.
 Back on the mainland, life is very different.

 The fourth face of Belize is my favorite.
 Inland, in the rain forest, is the Cayo District, a land of mountains and Mayan ruins, rivers and waterfalls.
 This is Belize’s frontier, a land where a man (or a woman) comes to stake a claim and make his own way.

-You’d have a higher level of support than you might expect.
-I was surprised and delighted during my most recent visit to Cayo to find more shops and services than existed when I was in this part of the world last.
+You’d also enjoy a higher level of support than you might expect.
+I was surprised and delighted during my most recent visit to Cayo to find many more shops and services than existed when I was in this part of the world last.